IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 How to create an application:

-1) Click the Applications tab and then click Create New Application.
+1) Click on the Applications tab and then click Create New Application.

 3) Accept the default values for the other fields and then click Save